A Playful Way To Teach Kids To Control Their Anger

 "Shouting, 'Think about what you just did.
 Go to your room!' " Jaw says.
 "I disagree with that.
 That's not how we teach our children.
 Instead you are just teaching children to run away."

-And you are teaching them to be angry, says clinical psychologist and author "When we yell at a child — or even threaten with something like 'I'm starting to get angry,' we're training the child to yell," says Markham.
+And you are teaching them to be angry, says clinical psychologist and author Laura Markham.
+"When we yell at a child — or even threaten with something like 'I'm starting to get angry,' we're training the child to yell," says Markham.
 "We're training them to yell when they get upset and that yelling solves problems."

 In contrast, parents who control their own anger are helping their children learn to do the same, Markham says.
 "Kids learn emotional regulation from us."